jdpaterson/bench_bloc/README.md

 # BenchBloc

 BenchBloc is a benchmarking tool for Ruby that allows you to benchmark your code by using a simple hash syntax, which will generate rake tasks, which when run will format and log to a bench_bloc.log file.
-It currently allows you to bench via Ruby's built-in Benchmark API or through the ruby_prof gem.
+It currently allows you to bench via Ruby's built-in Benchmark API or through the [ruby-prof gem](https://github.com/ruby-prof/ruby-prof).

 ## Installation